 - People declaring they have an administrative recognition and people declaring they have a durable or chronicle disease or health problem and they have been limited for at least six months in usual activities because of a health problem.

-The second group is considered a group of people 'in a disability situation'.
+The second group is considered a group of people 'in a situation of disability'.

 G3.
 Labour Force Survey